API Documentation

 • savedir (str, optional) – save calculated prediction interval to folder as pickle file.

-corrections – a series with same index as the input timeseries containing corrections.
+corrections – a series with same index as the input time series containing corrections.
 Suspect values are set to np.nan.

-Return type
+Return type:

 pd.Series